 The EspressoForge is a fully manual device, and although we have engineered it to require a very modest force (as seen on the pros side), it still does require more effort than a super-automatic or a semi-automatic pump machine.
 We think this manual effort is worth the trade-off for simplicity and longevity of the device.
 I would compare the effort to grinding 20g of coffee on a medium sized hand-grinder.

 All levers experience this, but it is worth mentioning for those that aren’t aware.
-Maximum volume with a single pull is 60mL, however a lower volume shot is to be expected as some water will be absorbed by the coffee puck.
+Maximum volume with a single pull is 71 mL (2.4 Fl Oz), however a slightly lower volume shot is to be expected as some water will be absorbed by the coffee puck.
 For additional volume, partial or full additional pulls can be employed.

 Some care is needed when pouring into the small diameter pipe.
 It becomes very easy after some practice.
 Using a gooseneck kettle also makes this much easier.